womanonrails/womanonrails.com/_i18n/en/_posts/2021-06-18-test-doubles.md

 lang: en
 ---

 In the testing world, we have **stubs**, **mocks**, **dummy objects**, and so on.
 It can be confusing what to use and when to use it.
 I would like to organize all of those terms in a more accessible way.
 There is one problem.
 In many different sources, we have discrepancies regards to those terms.
 I will show you my understanding of this topic.
 Of course, based on chosen sources.

 First of all, what is **test double**?
 The test double is any object used for testing purposes, which replaces the real object.
 So, this test double pretends to be some real object in a test.
-Here are different types of test doubles: <a href="#dummy-object">dummy</a>, <a href="#fake-object">fake</a>, <a href="#stub-object">stub</a>, <a href="#spy-object">spy</a>, or <a href="#mock-object">mock</a>.
+Here are different types of test doubles: [dummy](#dummy-object), [fake](#fake-object), [stub](#stub-object), [spy](#spy-object), or [mock](#mock-object).
 Now we can go through all of those specific terms.

 ## Dummy object